lostmsu/Roslynator/docs/cli/list-symbols-command.md

 **`[--empty-line-between-members]`**

-Indicates whether an empty line should be added between two member declarations.
+Indicates whether an empty line should be added between two member definitions.

 **`[--format-base-list]`**